Gold Trading UK Guide 2022

 In this guide, we explain how to start gold trading in the UK.
 We explain the the fundamentals of gold, benefits, risks, trading strategies, and suggest some popular gold trading platforms in the UK.

 Gold trading is simply a trading method using gold as an asset to trade in the financial markets.
 Much like any other financial tradable assets, gold trading in the UK involves the buying and selling of the commodity in order to make short/long term returns or to hedge your portfolio against inflation or a down market.

 Gold is an important asset in the economic monetary system and rare metal throughout the universe, with very high values.
 Many investors use gold in a time of inflationary pressure, political instability, or economic recessions.
 There are several ways to trade gold with the most common and traditional one is to purchase physical gold in the form of bars, coins, or jewelry.
-Nowadays, there are other methods in which an investor can buy and sell gold that includes the futures contracts, ETFs, options, and CFDs.
+Nowadays, there are other methods in which an investor can buy and sell gold that includes the futures contracts, gold funds or ETFs, options, and CFDs.

 Gold Trading Price

 Gold is traded in various forms and markets, meaning you’ll have to understand the differences between spot gold and gold futures trading.
 The key difference between the two is that when you trade the spot gold, the price displayed represents the current market value of the asset or in other words, the price that you can immediately buy or sell.
 Gold spot is traded continuously on the interbank spot market that derives directly from the OTC (over the counter) global gold markets.
 The spot price of gold is the benchmark for the gold price around the globe and plays an integral role in the gold bullion industry.